 “Pray, allow me the privilege of calling on you.”
 James leaned against the stall and nearly sent a stack of books tumbling.

-“My aunt values courtesy above all and you, sir, are quite forward.
+“My aunt values courtesy, and you, sir, are quite forward.
 I can only assume she would object.”

-“I assure you, Mistress, I am not an objectionable fellow,” he said.
+“I assure you, mistress, I am not an objectionable fellow,” he said.
 “Is that not right, Master Ward?”
-He half turned his head to the bookseller’s.

 “Quite true.”
 The man’s voice shook with laughter.